Landmark Kuala Lumpur

 Petronas Twin Tower

 The towers and the mall below were designed by Argentinian born architect César Pelli.
 Construction started in 1991 and completed 7 years after, in midst of Asian Financial Crisis and Reformasi movement.
-Due to the soil conditions on the tower, the buildings were built on one of the deepest foundations in the world.
+Due to the soil conditions on the tower, the buildings were stay on one of the deepest foundations in the world.

-Suria KLCC is currently the only landmark and main commercial centre in the KLCC area.
+Suria KLCC is currently the only landmark main commercial centre in the KLCC area.
 The shopping mall occupies space underneath the Petronas Twin Towers and shares its parking lot with it.
 The six-story shopping mall has been extended to Menara Carigali since 2011.

-Kuala Lumpur Tower
+Landmark Kuala Lumpur Tower

 Berjaya Times Square